-A diet rich in selenium may help keep your heart healthy, as low selenium levels have been linked to an increased risk of coronary artery disease.
+A diet rich in selenium may help keep your heart healthy, as low selenium levels have been linked to an increased risk of heart disease.

-In an analysis of 25 observational studies, a 50% increase in blood selenium levels was associated with a 24% reduction in coronary artery disease ().
+In an analysis of 25 observational studies, a 50% increase in blood selenium levels was associated with a 24% reduction in the risk of heart disease (

-Selenium may also lower markers of inflammation in the body, one of the main risk factors for heart disease.
+Selenium may also lower markers of inflammation in your body — one of the main risk factors for heart disease.

-For example, a review of 16 controlled studies including over 433,000 people with coronary heart disease showed that taking selenium supplements decreased levels of the inflammatory marker CRP.
+For example, a review of 16 controlled studies including over 433,000 people with heart disease showed that taking selenium supplements decreased levels of the inflammatory marker C-reactive protein (CRP).

-This indicates that selenium may help lower heart disease risk by reducing inflammation and oxidative stress in the body.
-Oxidative stress and inflammation have been linked to atherosclerosis, or the buildup of plaque in the arteries.
+This indicates that selenium may help lower heart disease risk by reducing inflammation and oxidative stress in your body.
+Oxidative stress and inflammation have been linked to atherosclerosis, or the buildup of plaque in arteries.

-Atherosclerosis can lead to dangerous health problems like strokes, heart attacks and coronary artery disease ().
+Atherosclerosis can lead to dangerous health problems like strokes, heart attacks, and heart disease (

 Incorporating selenium-rich foods into your diet is a great way to keep levels of oxidative stress and inflammation to a minimum.

 Alzheimer’s disease is a devastating condition that causes memory loss and negatively affects thinking and behavior.
-It is the sixth leading cause of death in the United States.
+It’s the sixth-leading cause of death in the United States.

 The number of people with Alzheimer’s disease is growing.
 Thus, finding ways to prevent this degenerative disease is imperative.

-Oxidative stress is believed to be involved in both the onset and the progression of neurological diseases like Parkinson’s, multiple sclerosis and Alzheimer’s disease ().
+Oxidative stress is believed to be involved in both the onset and progression of neurological diseases like Parkinson’s, multiple sclerosis, and Alzheimer’s (

-Additionally, some studies have shown that selenium in both food and supplements may improve memory in patients with Alzheimer’s disease ().
+Additionally, some studies have found that antioxidants in both foods and supplements may improve memory in patients with Alzheimer’s (

-Selenium is important for the proper functioning of the thyroid gland.
+Selenium is important for the proper functioning of your thyroid gland.
 In fact, thyroid tissue contains a higher amount of selenium than any other organ in the human body (

-A healthy thyroid gland is important because it regulates metabolism and controls growth and development in the body ().
+A healthy thyroid gland is important, as it regulates your metabolism and controls growth and development (

 Selenium deficiency has been associated with thyroid conditions like Hashimoto’s thyroiditis, a type of hypothyroidism in which the immune system attacks the thyroid gland.

-Additionally, some studies have shown that selenium supplements may benefit people diagnosed with Hashimoto’s disease.
+Additionally, some studies have shown that selenium supplements may benefit people with Hashimoto’s disease.

-One review found that taking selenium supplements daily for three months resulted in lower thyroid antibodies.
-It also led to improvements in mood and general well-being in patients with Hashimoto’s disease (23).
+One review concluded that taking selenium supplements daily for three months resulted in lower thyroid antibodies.
+It also led to improvements in mood and general well-being in those with Hashimoto’s disease (24).

 However, more research is needed before selenium supplements can be recommended for those with Hashimoto’s disease.

-The immune system keeps the body healthy by identifying and fighting off potential threats.
-These include bacteria, viruses and parasites.
+Your immune system keeps your body healthy by identifying and fighting off potential threats.
+These include bacteria, viruses, and parasites.

-Selenium plays an important role in the health of the immune system.
-This antioxidant helps lower oxidative stress in the body, which reduces inflammation and enhances immunity.
+Selenium plays an important role in the health of your immune system.
+This antioxidant helps lower oxidative stress in your body, which reduces inflammation and enhances immunity.

 Studies have demonstrated that increased blood levels of selenium are associated with enhanced immune response.

-On the other hand, deficiency has been shown to negatively impact immune cells and may lead to a slower immune response ().
+On the other hand, deficiency has been shown to harm immune cell function and may lead to a slower immune response (

-Additionally, selenium supplements may help strengthen the immune system in patients with influenza, tuberculosis and hepatitis C ().
+Additionally, selenium supplements may help strengthen the immune system in people with influenza, tuberculosis, and hepatitis C (

 Asthma is a chronic disease that affects the airways that carry air in and out of the lungs.

-Due to selenium’s ability to lower inflammation in the body, some studies suggest that this mineral may be effective in reducing asthma-related symptoms.
+Due to selenium’s ability to reduce inflammation, some studies suggest that this mineral may help reduce asthma-related symptoms.